aswiniab/blog/_posts/2020-12-04-Retail-Business-Analytics.markdown

 **Cluster means:**
 ![img9]({{site.baseurl}}/assets/img/customer_segmentation/img9.png)

-The cluster means output shows that velue contributed by each attribute to the each of the cluster centroids.
-The attribues that contribute signiifcantly to each of the cluster centroids are identified and is shown in table below:
+The cluster means output shows the value contributed by each attribute to different cluster centroids.
+The attribues that contribute signiifcantly to each of the cluster centroids are identified in table below:

 |Cluster-1|Cluster-2|Cluster-3|Cluster-4|Cluster-5|Cluster-6|
 |:---:|:---:|:---:|:---:|:---:|:---:|